ryankemper/writings/The_Case_For_Ending_Lockdown.md

 ## (The End) Help us improve this review

-This is a living document and we encourage contributions in the form of pull requests.
-If you want to help flesh out the cited research, or feel that an argument is fallacious or could be improved, you are encouraged to open up a pull request here: https://gitlab.com/ryankemper/writings/-/blob/master/The_Case_For_Ending_Lockdown.md
+This is a living document and we encourage contributions in the form of pull requests or open issues.
+You can find the current list of open issues [here on Github](https://github.com/ryankemper/writings/issues).
+If you want to help flesh out the cited research, or feel that an argument is fallacious or could be improved, you are encouraged to open up a pull request [here](https://github.com/ryankemper/writings/pulls).
+You can also watch changes as they're made by checking the [commit history](https://github.com/ryankemper/writings/commits/master).

 We will only accept contributions that we feel show a holistic understanding of the situation and fit with the style and intentions of this document, but if we end up rejecting your proposed changes we highly encourage you to [fork](https://en.wikipedia.org/wiki/Fork_(software_development)) and start your own branch.